 - Molecular Microbiology and Infectious Disease

 Our Faculty have made important contributions in many fields and have been the recipients of numerous national and international awards.
 As a Department, our major focus is on graduate training.
 Graduates from our programs regularly gain postdoctoral positions in prestigious laboratories and staff positions in major universities, research institutes and industry throughout the world.

-- Collaborative Program in Genome Biology and Bioinformatics
+- Collaborative Specialization in Genome Biology and Bioinformatics